 -> Year 1 – Rs.
 2,00,000

 -> Year 2 – Rs.
 3,00,000

 -> Year 3 – Rs.
 4,00,000

-Now let us apply the payback period method to both the projects.
+Now let us apply the payback period method to both projects.

-The formula for computing payback period with even cashflows is:
+The formula of payback period when there are even cash flows is: